MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/about.md

 New APIs are added in phases, as follows:
 1. APIs are initially introduced as Experimental APIs in a Prerelease SDK package.
 1. Then they become Stable APIs in a Prerelease SDK package.
 1. Soon after, they become Stable APIs in a Release SDK package.
+Sometimes, APIs are simultaneously promoted to Stable in a Prerelease SDK and Stable in a Release SDK.

 ![Diagram of phases of introducing new APIs](./about-images/phases-of-adding-apis.png)
 <!-- .png is used by webview2/release-notes/about.md and webview2/concepts/versioning.md -->